box/developer.box.com/content/guides/authentication/oauth2/with-sdk.md

   this topic.
 </Message>

-The [redirect URL](endpoint://get-authorize) can also be created manually as follows.
+The [authorization URL](endpoint://get-authorize) can also be created manually as follows.

 <!-- markdownlint-disable line-length -->